Day 1

 Credits: 2 CPECS®

-Towards the next generation of Laboratory Information Systems – Session chair: V. Lukić (Serbia)
+Towards the next generation of Laboratory Information Systems – Session chairs: V. Lukić (Serbia), M. Yusof (Malaysia)

 LIS 2.0: what does the future hold? – V. Lukić (Serbia)